 TMJ Treatment Options

-Dr. Stein and his team use the most up-to-date diagnostic technology and evaluation techniques to formulate an individualized treatment plan for patients.
+West Orange TMJ Specialist, Dr. Ivan Stein, and his team use the most up-to-date diagnostic technology and evaluation techniques to formulate an individualized TMJ treatment plan for patients.
 They utilize a comprehensive treatment approach using a variety of modalities designed to address muscle and joint imbalances in the jaw, thereby eliminating pain and accelerating the healing process.

 TMJ treatment options include: